DimitriPalmer22/Studio-Docs/Projects/Summer Project/Level Design/08-14 LD Philosophy Shift.md

 	- Where are any major obstructing obstacles?
 	- Where are the traps and hazards?
 	- Where is the exit of the level?
-	- Does the level have a vista,
+	- Does the level have a [vista](https://book.leveldesignbook.com/process/blockout/massing/composition#vista), and if so, where is it?
+	- Where is the "*immediate playable area*"?
+This is the main area where the player will be fighting the enemies.